 Grow Citrus in Phoenix: Watering Requirements

 Citrus trees are not low water plants.
 They consume a lot of water.
+Ideally citrus should be on their own watering line.
 How often you water will depend on the age of the tree and the season.
 The younger the tree the higher the frequency.

-newly planted trees should be watered every few days
+Newly planted citrus trees should be watered every few days.

 Another thing to keep in mind is that citrus is sensitive to salt.
 Water longer rather than more often.
 Deep watering pushes the salt in the soil away from the tree’s roots.